dbpedia/dbpedia-lookup/lookup-searcher/README.md

 The format of the results.
 Defaults to [JSON](#json) and can be one of the following:

 #### JSON
+Returns the result as JSON which includes highlighting tags in matched strings.

 #### JSON_RAW
+Returns the result as JSON without any highlighting tags.

 #### JSON_FULL
+Returns the result as JSON with highlighted *and* non-highlighted strings.

 #### XML
+Returns the result as XML.

 ### formatTemplate
 When the selected format is [XML](#xml) you can provide the path to an *XSL* template to transform the result into any desired XML output.